Ocean Roar: Reception

 Ocean Roar received mostly positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 85 based on 11 reviews, indicating "universal acclaim".
 Aggregator AnyDecentMusic? gave Ocean Roar 7.8 out of 10, based on their assessment of the critical consensus.

 The album was listed 38th on Stereogum's list of the top 50 albums of 2012.

 Track listing

-"Engel Der Luft (Popol Vuh)" is a cover of a Popol Vuh song from their soundtrack Fitzcarraldo.
+"Engel Der Luft" is a cover of a Popol Vuh song from their soundtrack Fitzcarraldo.

 Legacy

-American musician Andy Stack cites opening track "Pale Lights" as a influence, describing it as genius.
+American musician Andy Stack cites opening track "Pale Lights" as an influence, describing it as genius.